matthewmcnulty/spark-on-kubernetes/README.md

 source ~/.profile
 ```

-Verify that the environment variable is set.
+Verify that the environment variables are set.

 ```bash
 echo $JAVA_HOME